fanart-tv/fanartwiki/docs/ImageTypes/TV/hdtvlogo.md

-# **Overview**
+!!! info "Overview"

-* TV Show Logos are images of a tvshow logo/name with a transparent background
+    - TV Show Logos are images of a tvshow logo/name with a transparent background
-* Can be used while browsing your media center library to show next to the poster/banner or as a recognizable navigation item
+    - Can be used while browsing your media center library to show next to the poster/banner or as a recognizable navigation item

 ---